anexia-it/go-anxcloud/CONTRIBUTING.md

 ### pre-commit hook

-There is a `pre-commit` hook checking some things before you even make a commit, you can install it with `make install-precommit-hook`.
-It might occasionally warn you about it being not up to date, run that command again to update it.
+We use [`pre-commit`](https://pre-commit.com/) to run some things before you make a commit, making sure your code is clean before even added to your local history.
+It's probably available in your systems package manager, see the link for install instructions.
+When installed, run `pre-commit install` in the clones go-anxcloud sources to to activate it for you (or `pre-commit install -f` to replace the previous custom pre-commit script we had, if you had this installed).

-It's not very clever yet and in some cases might hinder working, for example when rebasing.
-You can always just uninstall it with `rm .git/hooks/pre-commit`.
+In its documentation you also find help if you have to skip a check for some reason.

 ## Testing